-In the previous table we looked at common causes of acute meningitis, primarily bacterial,
+In the previous table, we looked at common causes of acute meningitis,

-and the parameter that we used there was age groups.
+And the parameter that we use there was age groups.

-Remember the age between, let's say, 2 and 50 years of age.
+Remember, the age between, let's say, two and 50 years of age,

-You're looking at organisms such as neisseria meningitis and maybe streptococcus pneumoniae.
+you're looking at organisms such as neisseria meningitis, and maybe streptococcus pneumonia.

 Now, in this table, what we're paying attention to is,

-well, what if there was an external type of damage taking place to the skull?
+well, what if there was a external type of damage taking place to the skull?

-So, as supposed to age groups, let's say that there was a basilar skull fracture
+So, as opposed to age groups, let's say that there was a basilar skull fracture,

 and what kind of common bacterial pathogens could be seen?

-We could have aerobic gram-negative bacilli including pseudomonas.
+You could have aerobic gram-negative bacilli, including pseudomonas.

-We did age groups and trauma and common organism that would then be expected to be seen.
+We did age groups, and trauma and common organisms that would then be expected to be seen.

 And here, you should be thinking about aerobic gram-negative bacilli.

-And here once again, it would something like your pseudomonas
+And here, once again, it would be something like your pseudomonas,

+Vancomycin, common denominator.
 What if there was a shunt?
-So, what if a shunt was required?
+So what if a shunt was required?

-Remember whenever there's a shunt that is required in your patient,
+Remember, whenever there is a shunt that is required in your patient,

-there's every possibility that you have organisms that you have -- has gained access.
+there's every possibility that you have organisms that has gained access.

-The other one that you find to be quite interesting is, wow, with the CSF shunt
+The other one that you find to be quite interesting as well with the CSF shunt

-is think about -- look at these organisms, where are these organisms coming from?
+is think about, look at these organisms.
+Why these organisms are coming from?

 Isn't that interesting?
 And vancomycin.